Technical Support for Antennas & Related Gear

 • Center Conductor: Typically, this is made of solid bare copper or copper-clad aluminum, ensuring efficient signal transmission.

-• Dielectric: Gas-injected foam polyethylene provides the insulating layer, facilitating the high velocity of propagation.
+• Dielectric: Gas-injected foam polyethylene provides the insulating layer, facilitating the high propagation velocity.

 • Shielding: Dual shielding is a standout feature.
-An initial bonded aluminum foil is 100% coverage, followed by a tinned copper braid which offers both physical durability and further protection against interference.
+An initially bonded aluminum foil is 100% coverage, followed by a tinned copper braid, which offers physical durability and further protection against interference.

 • Jacket: An external black polyethylene (PE) jacket encompasses these layers, providing resistance against UV, making it apt for outdoor applications.